The Louisiana Master Naturalists of Greater Baton Rouge invite you to participate in the City Nature Challenge!

 Share!
 Upload your observation to iNaturalist.org or with the iNaturalist mobile app and it will be automatically added to the contest project.

-Any observations made in these parishes during the official event period will automatically count toward the challenge: Ascension, East Baton Rouge, East Feliciana, Iberville, Livingston, Pointe Coupee, St. Helena, St. Tammany, Tangipahoa, Washington, West Baton Rouge, and West Feliciana.
+Any observations made in these parishes during the official event period will automatically count toward the challenge: Ascension, East Baton Rouge, East Feliciana, Iberia, Iberville, Lafayette, Livingston, Pointe Coupee, St. Helena, St. Landry, St. Martin, St. Tammany, Tangipahoa, Washington, West Baton Rouge, and West Feliciana.
+For special research projects of interest to the Master Naturalists, Wild Azalea Trail, Grand Isle, and Rainey Wildlife Sanctuary are included this year as well.

 Many Thanks to our Partners: